wolfSSL/wolfBoot/docs/Signing.md

   * `--rsa4096` Use rsa4096 for signing the firmware.
 Assume that the given KEY.DER
 file is in this format.

+  * `--lms` Use LMS/HSS for signing the firmware.
+Assume that the given KEY.DER file is in this format.

+  * `--xmss` Use XMSS/XMSS^MT for signing the firmware.
+Assume that the given KEY.DER file is in this format.

   * `--no-sign` Disable secure boot signature verification.
 No signature verification is performed in the bootloader, and the KEY.DER argument should not be supplied.